• 5 min read

 • Listen Carefully: Pay close attention to every instruction the examiner gives you.
 If you don't understand something, it's perfectly acceptable to ask for clarification politely.

-During the Test: Common Mistakes to Avoid in Iowa
+During the Test: Common Mistakes to Avoid in Kansas

 The driving test will evaluate your ability to operate a vehicle in typical traffic situations.
 Avoiding these common errors will significantly increase your chances of passing.